This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Preheat the oven to 375 °F.

 - Cut phyllo pastry dough into strips.
 Unroll 1 packet of dough and cut the dough in half.
-Then, cut the half down the middle.
-You will end up with 2 stack of strips that are about 3½ x 9 inches.
-Reserve the remaining dough for another use.
+Then, cut each half down the middle.
+Reserve remaining dough for another use.

-- Keep unused dough strips covered with plastic wrap and a wet towel.
+- Keep unused dough strips covered with plastic wrap and a damp towel.
 If not using phyllo dough for an extended period of, keep it in the refrigerator.

 - Using a pastry brush, spread melted butter over a phyllo dough strip.